vmsaif/ant-path-finding-using-A-Star-algorithm/README.md

 # About the Game

 Dive into a world where you're not just a player, but a creator.
 In this interactive game, **you** design the maze, but here's the twist: Can you design a maze swiftly, using the least time possible, yet make our AI take the maximum time to find its way?
 The challenge?
 Make the AI ponder over your crafty creation.
 While our AI boasts of solving most mazes in a mere moment, we've added a graphic representation of the ant's journey to allow you to savor the AI's decision-making, one step at a time.
 The stakes?
 Your creativity versus AI's intelligence.
-Don your creator's cap, and let the games begin!
+Get your creator's cap, and let the games begin!

 ## Your Journey as a Creator